omniscientjs/omniscient/README.md

 ### Updating Output

-Following the next React example of a "Stateful component", the below example is how you could do it to avoid having state, but instead pass the state as a input of the application.
+Following the next React example of a "Stateful component", the below example is how you could do it to avoid having state, but instead pass the state as an input of the application.

 ```js
 var stop;